Campo Mourão: Estação da Luz (Light Station)

-One of the most modern cultural facilities in the city, located in the plaza Getulio Vargas, the central area of Campo Mourão.
-It now houses the collection of the Municipal Public Library and Professor Egydio Martello is the headquarters of the Mourãoense Academy of Arts.
-Offers space for classes and art exhibitions, open free of charge.
+One of the most modern cultural facilities in the city, located in Getúlio Vargas Square, in the central area of Campo Mourão.
+It now houses the collection of the Municipal Public Library, and Professor Egydio Martello.
+The building also serves as the headquarters of the Mourãoense Academy of Arts and offers space for classes and art exhibitions, open to the public free of charge.
+The building also houses the Mourãoense Academy of Letters, which includes writers such as Max Moreno.

 Teatro de Campo Mourão

 Theatre with capacity for 470 seats is held annually the season of theater, as well as projects for youth, adults and children.
 It has 1500 meters of built area, foyer for 100 people, stage 13 by 11 meters, dressing rooms, cenotécnica and modern system of sound and light.

 Municipal Museum Deolindo Mendes Pereira

 It houses the memory and history of Campo Mourão, with reports, pictures and testimonies by family members through testimonies, retraced all the aspects that influence its historical evolution.

 Culinary specialty : Carneiro no Buraco "Gully in the Hole"

 The lamb in the pit is the typical dish of Campo Mourão.
 The dish was created by three pioneers of the city in the early '60s, after watching a movie in which cowboys preparing food over hot coals, in a hole dug in the ground.
 Enio Queiroz, Joaquim Teodoro Ferreira de Oliveira and Caldas Saul, all deceased, were the pioneers in the development of delicacy.

 At first the dish was served only sporadically at parties of friends, in the 80s has also served when officials visited the city.

 A movement led by local guild of the Foul Mouth took the official dish of delicacy as in 1990 and the first Festival of the Sheep in the Hole was performed in the following year.
 The event is always held the second weekend of July.
 The National Festival of the Sheep Hole ended in turning the dish in Campo Mourão true symbol of being a very important festival, about 150,000 people annually prestige to the event, publicizing the City throughout Brazil and other countries.